 Don't wait to put together a marketing meeting agenda for your next team meeting because it'll...

-- Prevent your meetings from running over time.
+- Prevent your meetings from running overtime.
 Marketing meeting agendas are extremely helpful time management tools.
-They'll help you plan a realistic amount of topics to be discussed at the meeting and make sure that you stick as close to your schedule as possible ⏰
+They'll help you plan for a realistic amount of topics to be discussed at the meeting and make sure that you stick as close to your schedule as possible. ⏰